mipwise/mip-opt/3_formulation_techniques/README.md

 ------------------------------------------------------------------------------

-Your next stop is on multi period problems.
+Your next stop is to review the formulation template that we use throughout this program.

 ### [Home][home] | [Back][back] | [Next][next] | [Help][help]

 [home]: ../README.md
 [back]: ../2_beginner_examples/README.md
-[next]: 1_multi_period_problems/README.md
+[next]: 0_formulation_template/README.md
 [help]: ../0_help/README.md